Edward144/Clover-CMS/README.md

 I have created this CMS for my own personal use however want to share it in case anyone else finds it helpful for their projects.
 As such anyone else using it may not find things very intuitive or easy to develop further.
 I am maintaing this repository myself and working on it in my spare time.
 Feel free to get in touch if you need assistance and I will do my best to help.

+It is recommended that you run at least PHP7.1 and ideally PHP7.4, there may be some incompatibilities with PHP8.0 but I have fixed everything that I have found so far.

 ## Setup

 Installation is as simple as downloading a copy of the repository and saving the files to the required directory.